Alishbasif/Python_Crash_Course/README.md

 - Use the `None` value.
 - Perform arithmetic operations.
 - Compare values using comparison operators.
+- Use assignment operators to update variable values.
-- Evaluate Boolean expressions.
+- Apply logical operators in Boolean expressions.
+- Understand automatic type conversion.
+- Perform manual type casting.
-- Check the data type of a variable using `type()`.
+- Check the data type of a variable using the `type()` function.
 - Write single-line and multi-line comments.